Vote Counting in a Majority Vote System

 In an absolute majority vote, candidates need more than 50% of the vote to win the election.
 If no candidate wins an absolute majority in the first ballot, the two candidates with the highest share of the vote stand for a run-off.

 In runoff voting, the winner will be decided after no more than two ballots.
 If neither candidate wins an absolute majority (more than 50% of the votes), then a second ballot determines the winner.
-Here, the candidate with the most votes wins.Request a quote >
+Here, the candidate with the most votes wins.Start now >

 Vote counting in a majority vote system